Acadaniket-2001/Aniket_Kumar_Gupta_submission/README.md

 4. **🤖 Interactive Chat Bot**: Remembers conversation context using chat history for better assistance.
 5. **📚 Enhanced Learning Experience**: Intercepts maang.in API calls to provide step-by-step hints.
 6. **🆘 Dynamic AI Help Button**: Adds an AI Help button on problem pages for easy access to the chat bot.
+7. **📝 Markdown Support**: Renders messages in the chatbox using Markdown for better readability and formatting.

 ---